pagopa/terraform-azurerm-v3/kubernetes_velero_backup/README.md

   schedule = "0 3 * * *" #refers to UTC timezone
   volume_snapshot = false
 }
 ```

+You can declare which namespace to backup, and you can also use the keyword `ALL` to trigger an all-namespaces backup.
+It can be used alongside the other namespace names

+The final backup name will be: `backup_name`-`namespace_name`-`datetime`

 <!-- markdownlint-disable -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->